-Loading News Mishcon de Reya advises social network for women Peanut on successful Series A funding The Mishcon de Reya Corporate team have advised longstanding client Peanut App, an inclusive social networking app that connects like-minded women through fertility and motherhood, on its successful Series A fundraise News COVID-19 and brand portfolio management Intellectual property offices around the world have been grappling with the challenges presented by the COVID-19 virus.
+Loading News Fake reviews under the spotlight With more consumers turning to online shopping during lockdown, the Competition and Markets Authority (CMA) has announced an investigation News New powers for CMA in relation to 'online interfaces' that harm consumers The Competition and Markets Authority (CMA) is being given new powers from 2 June 2020 News Mishcon de Reya advises social network for women Peanut on successful Series A funding The Mishcon de Reya Corporate team have advised longstanding client Peanut App, an inclusive social networking app that connects like-minded women through fertility and motherhood, on its successful Series A fundraise News COVID-19 and brand portfolio management Intellectual property offices around the world have been grappling with the challenges presented by the COVID-19 virus.
 News Amazon not liable for storage of infringing goods but questions remain over its fulfilment service Amazon and other online intermediary retailers have long faced criticism for allowing third parties to sell counterfeit or other IP-infringing products on their platforms.
 News PropTech Perspectives: Susan Freeman on the impacts of COVID-19 Susan Freeman participated in a live, online panel discussion which covered the current and future impact of COVID-19 on technology and the built environment.
 Publication: Issue 3 A Year in Patents - 2019 Welcome to our annual review of patent law and practice developments.
 News Susan Freeman chats to EG Live on AI and data panel Susan Freeman joined an EG Live panel discussion on 11 March to discuss how the built environment continues to innovate through the use of artificial intelligence (AI) and data.
 News European Commission announces need for AI law With the publication of its White Paper on Artificial Intelligence (AI), the European Commission is ambitiously making the case for “a new legislation specifically on AI" News Court of Justice decision in SkyKick On 29 January 2020, the Court of Justice of the European Union (CJEU) issued its decision in Sky v SkyKick.
 News Children's data protection rights: a data protection casualty?
 The UK's Information Commissioner has identified children's data as "a regulatory priority".
 News Regulators begin to set boundaries for Artificial Intelligence 2019 was quite a year for Artificial Intelligence.
-News May your ads be merry and right The build up to Christmas is the busiest time of the year for many retailers.
-To seize on this opportunity, businesses invest heavily in their Christmas advertising campaigns.
-News Website blocking orders: Game on Nintendo’s successful blocking injunction against websites distributing infringing devices may open the door for similar orders in non-IP cases, as Anna Ward and David Rose of Mishcon de Reya explain.
 View more Loading Previous 1 ...
-38 39 40 41 42 43 44 Next Items 505 to 516 of 528
+39 40 41 42 43 44 45 Next Items 505 to 516 of 530

 News Mishcon de Reya advises social network for women Peanut on successful Series A funding The Mishcon de Reya Corporate team have advised longstanding client Peanut App, an inclusive social networking app that connects like-minded women through fertility and motherhood, on its successful Series A fundraise